Skip to content

 Who Does Gun Violence Affect?

 The majority of people in the United States have been impacted by gun violence.
-An astonishing 59% of adults in the United States or someone they care about have experienced gun violence in their lifetime.
+An astonishing 59% of adults in the United States or someone they care about have experienced gun violence in their lifetime.1SurveyUSA, “Results of SurveyUSA Market Research Study #26602,” October 24, 2022, https://bit.ly/3JJuwLY.
+See question 29.
+See also Everytown for Gun Safety Support Fund, “Gun Violence Survivors in America,” February 1, 2023, https://everytownresearch.org/report/gun-violence-survivors-america/.

-Every year, more than 43,000 people in the United States are killed with guns.
-Four out of every 10 gun deaths are homicides.
+Every year, nearly 46,000 people in the United States are killed with guns.
+More than four out of every 10 gun deaths are homicides.

 Black People in the United States

-Black people are 12 times more likely than white people to die by gun homicide.
+Black people in the US are more than 12 times more likely than white people to die by gun homicide.

 3x

-Black people are nearly 3 times as likely to be shot and killed by the police than white people.
+Black people are nearly 3 times more likely to be shot and killed by police than white people.

 Women in the United States